ArPiRobot/arpirobot.github.io/docs/guide/other/wifidebug.md

 - If you are using a USB WiFi adapter with builtin antenna these will always work better than the ones without an antenna.
 That being said, I've had good results with some without antennas including [TPLink's TL-WN725N](https://www.amazon.com/TP-Link-wireless-network-Adapter-SoftAP/dp/B008IFXQFU/).
 If you're willing to spend a little more on one with an antenna those almost always are the better option, but if not the TL-WN725N is a decent option and not very expensive.

 ## Advanced Options on The Pi
-*To perform these steps you will need to be able to login to the Pi via SSH (you can use PuTTY on windows).
+*To perform these steps you will need to be able to [login to the Pi via SSH](./ssh.md).
 Alternatively you can login via the UART console using a Raspberry Pi console cable.*

 Edit `/etc/hostapd/hostapd.conf` as root (`sudo nano /etc/hostapd/hostapd.conf`)